 Creating a new school is like writing on a blank document.
 It’s an opportunity to build the organization of our dreams.
 However, this is not done by a single person.
 Rather, building an effective school is done by a group of visionaries coming together, asking each other challenging questions, and ultimately charting the course forward together.

-As the founding principal, Steve Williams has created four priority topics to guide the conversation about what kind of school we will become.
 These topics aren’t designed to be “top down” directives, but rather a starting point to challenge ourselves with questions that illuminate our collective dream.
 The topics below are the core of the conversation, but they aren’t the end.
 Surrounding each topic are other ideas that connect with the vision, concepts that should be considered as we dream forward.

 - Safety Pursued – Safety is the number one priority of any school leader.
 What does the concept of safety and pursing the best for our students, staff, and community members mean to you?